zhqu1148980644/TMP/leetcode/1395-Count-Number-of-Teams.md

 3. ##### FenwickTree

 - Optimize the counting step(inner for-loop) in the second solution by using fenwick tree in `O(log(n))` time(Originally `O(n)`)
+- Discretize ratings by mapping all ratings to their corresponding positions in the sorted array.

 ```c++
 //  FenwickTree template